Thinking of purchasing a new pool or external spa then days have been long gone where we as home owners decide whats safe and whats not.

-Remember you cannot fill your pool or spa unless you have installed a temporary fence.
+Remember you cannot fill your pool or spa unless you have installed a temporary Glass Pool Fencing.
 Note: Check with your local council as to what requirements are applicable for temporary fence options and maximum length of time you can maintain this method of barrier.

 Permanent fencing to building code requirements and had relevant permit inspections.